3 Questions To Ask Yourself Before You Open A Gym

 To be honest, I don’t think I have it in me – either in skill-set, acumen, or talent.

 All I want (and need) is a small space to coach clients ~20 hours per week.
-This still allows me the ability to write, travel when needed, and spend time with my family.
+This still allows me the ability to write, travel (when it’s allowed), and spend time with my family.

-That said, sub-leasing is a great fit for me and I believe it’s an option more and more gym owners are considering.
+Sub-leasing is a great fit for me and I believe it’s an option more and more gym owners are considering, particularly in a COVID world.

-I currently have five coaches sub-leasing under me at CORE.
-They’re not employees and I am not in charge of their schedule.3 All I do is provide a well-equipped, clean space that they can utilize and to build their own businesses.
+I currently have three coaches sub-leasing under me at CORE.
+They’re not employees and I am not in charge of their schedule nor setting their price points.

-It’s a small space – 800 sq. feet – so only one coach can utilize the space at a given time.
+It’s a small space – 550 sq. feet – so only one coach can utilize the space at a given time.
 There’s a shared calendar and if someone blocks off the time, the studio is their’s to use.
-I’ve been using this system for coming up on two years and it’s worked well.
+I’ve been using this system for just over five years and it’s worked splendidly.

 If you’re someone who’s more hands-on and prefers the challenge of building a business, it’s likely not going to be a satisfying approach.
 However, if you’re someone like me and want something a little more low-key and are also looking for ways to offset your overhead, this option may be a home-run.